you-zhou/notes/dev.md

 * The library must exist in the **PYTHONPATH** environment variable or **`sys.path`** Python variable.

 #### modules
+If you quit from the Python interpreter and enter it again, the definitions you have made (functions and variables) are lost.
+Therefore, if you want to write a somewhat longer program, you are better off using a text editor to prepare the input for the interpreter and running it with that file as input instead.
+This is known as creating a  _script_.
+As your program gets longer, you may want to split it into several files for easier maintenance.
+You may also want to use a handy function that you’ve written in several programs without copying its definition into each program.

+To support this, Python has a way to put definitions in a file and use them in a script or in an interactive instance of the interpreter.
+Such a file is called a  _module_; definitions from a module can be  _imported_  into other modules or into the  _main_  module (the collection of variables that you have access to in a script executed at the top level and in calculator mode).

+A module is a file containing Python definitions and statements.
+The file name is the module name with the suffix  `.py`  appended.
+Within a module, the module’s name (as a string) is available as the value of the global variable  `__name__`.

 Modules are **Python files** that end in `.py`, and have a name that is importable.
 > PEP 8 states that module filenames should be short and in lowercase.
 Underscores may be used for readability.